 A delicious dinner of pasta and red sauce came with a breathtaking sunset before ushering in the stars for another night of watches.
-The squeeze question (What era would you travel to if you had a time machine?) revealed that a majority of the crew longed to visit the times before the world had been figured out, when unknown sea creatures still filled the murky depths and complicated questions still begged to be answered.
+The squeeze question (What era would you travel to if you had a time machine?) revealed that a majority of the crew longed to visit the times before the world had been figured out when unknown sea creatures still filled the murky depths.
+Complicated questions still begged to be answered.
 Sailing with no land in sight must bring out the explorer in all of us.

 Related VoyageView All Voyages